mekatronik-achmadi/my_latexbook/Yugioh/Duel_Links.md

 ### Dragon Decks
 - Dragon ace monsters
-- No Female monsters
+- No Female in Main-Deck

 ### Non-Human Decks
 - Non-Human ace monsters
-- No Female monsters
+- No Female in Main-Deck

 ### Female Decks:
 - Female ace monsters
-- Most Female monsters
+- Has Female in Main-Deck

 ### Non-Extra Decks:
 - Extra Deck are only Link
 - Extra Deck can be Filler
 - Main deck ace monsters
-- No Female ace monsters
+- No Female in Main-Deck

 ------------------------------------